JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 * Naming of the scan is crucial: the name is parsed by the R file, and the plate name is crucial for matching data to the descriptive well information in a different spreadsheet.

 ## Screening a whole plate:
-* Make a master mix of ADH (7uM final), NADH (6mM final), CoA (1mM final), ATP (4mM final), Mg2+ (5mM final), and formate (700+mM final) according to gSpreadsheet
-  * Excess factor should be ~1.2
-    * 1.1 is definitely not enough 141215 JM.
-1.2x was too much 150204.
-1.15 was too little 150409.
-Settle for 1.18
 * Label plates
   * Plate = 1/2-area polystyrene (non-UV).
   * Put the date on the A1-H1 side of the plate.
 Write non-UV if plate is polystyrene.